DE1-Engineering-Mathematics/module-resources/notes/8-complex-numbers.md

 ## 8.5 (Bonus) Quaternions and extra imaginary numbers

 After seeing that complex numbers can be used to represent points and perform rotations in 2D, it is logical to see if this concept could extend to 3 dimensions.
-This is exactly what Sir William Rowan Hamilton was pondering when he discovered quaternions v(he then proceeded to engrave the fundamental multiplication formula for his newfound numbers onto the [side of a bridge he was walking along](https://en.wikipedia.org/wiki/History_of_quaternions)).
+This is exactly what Sir William Rowan Hamilton was pondering when he discovered quaternions (he then proceeded to engrave the fundamental multiplication formula for his newfound numbers onto the [side of a bridge he was walking along](https://en.wikipedia.org/wiki/History_of_quaternions)).

 To move into the third dimension, we must introduce two new complex numbers $\textbf{j}$ and $\textbf{k}$ in addition to our now-familiar $\textbf{i}$.
 Gaining two numbers when going up only one dimension initially perplexed Hamilton, but makes more sense when you consider that two extra degrees of rotational freedom are gained when going from 2D to 3D.